zipurman/oVIRT_Simple_Backup/docs/install_debian.md

         9. ``mkdir /mnt/migrate``
         10. ``vi /etc/fstab`` (setup mount point for NFS - /mnt/migrate) Example: 10.50.90.195:/volume1/OVIRT/MIGRATE /mnt/migrate nfs4 rw,async,hard,intr,noexec 0 0
         11. ``mount /mnt/migrate && chmod 777 /mnt/migrate/``
-    4. You now have to login to the oVirt BackupEngine VM as root and do the following:
+    4. You now have to login to the oVirt oVirtSimpleBackupVM as root and do the following:
         1. ``su www-data`` This switches user to www-data.
 As www-data issue the following commands:
             * ``ssh-copy-id root@**ip.of.XEN.HOST.SERVER**`` NOT THE VMMIGRATE VM BUT THE XEN HOST SERVER!
             * ``exit`` returns you to root user